cfcs/tlsping/idea.md

 - `client`: `tls-pong-client`
 - `control channel`: encrypted connection between `client` and `proxy`
 - `connection id`: the numeric ID of an open connection
-- `pong interval`: the interval for how often the `client` should dispatch pong messages
+- `pong interval`: the interval for how often the `client` should dispatch pong messages, in seconds

 ### General outline